As quakes rattle Greek islands, a few brave tourists enjoy having Santorini to themselves

 “This place is amazing, really beautiful.
 Just like I saw in the program: the mystery, the scenery,” he said.
 “The (group) leader told us about the earthquakes before we came so it was not a surprise.”

-Retired police officer and ship worker Panagiotis Hatzigeorgiou, who has lived on Santorini for more than 30 years, said he has turned down offers to stay with relatives in Athens.
+Retired police officer and ship worker Panagiotis Hatzigeorgiou, who has lived on Santorini for more than three decades, said that he has turned down offers to stay with relatives in Athens.

 “Older residents are used to the earthquakes … But it’s different this time.
 It’s not the same to have earthquakes every 2-3 minutes.
 The main thing is not to worry,” he said, adding with a laugh: “Now we can listen to music alone and have coffee by ourselves.”